-(Mainz, 08 Jan 2019) Scientists from the Institute of Molecular Biology (IMB) in Mainz, and the German Cancer Research Center (DKFZ), Germany, have uncovered a new way in which cells control gene activity.
-In a paper in Nature Genetics, the group of Profs.
-Ingrid Grummt (DKFZ) and Christof Niehrs (IMB) describe a mechanism for how R-loops regulate gene expression.
-R-loops are interwoven strands of RNA and DNA and the groups show how R-loops are read and interpreted by the protein GADD45A as an important mechanism for gene regulation.
+(Mainz, 08 Jan 2019) Scientists from the Institute of Molecular Biology (IMB) in Mainz, Germany, have uncovered a new way in which cells control gene activity.
+In a paper in Nature Genetics, the group of Prof. Christof Niehrs describe a mechanism for how R-loops regulate gene expression.
+R-loops are interwoven strands of RNA and DNA and the Niehrs' group show how R-loops are read and interpreted by the protein GADD45A as an important mechanism for gene regulation.

 R-loops are formed when RNA slides between the two strands of DNA, binding to one and pushing the other out into a single-stranded loop.
 Until recently, R-loops have often been thought of only for their negative aspects, such as disrupting genome stability or mutating DNA.
-However, in a collaborative paper published in Nature Genetics, the groups of Ingrid Grummt and Christof Niehrs, describe how this tête-à-tête is a regular part of the cell's repertoire for controlling gene activity.
+However, in a paper published in Nature Genetics today, the group of Christof Niehrs describe how this tête-à-tête is a regular part of the cell's repertoire for controlling gene activity.
 Using a gene that suppresses tumour formation as an example, they show that R-loops can act as homing beacons for proteins needed to switch the gene on.